Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 So for every $1 spent on the AMEX Starwood cards, you can get up to 1.25 airline miles!
 Meaning you’ll earn 25% more American Airlines miles or British Airways Avios points for regular spending on the AMEX Starwood cards than on their own credit cards!

-Because with American Airlines and British Airways co-branded cards, like the Citi American Airlines Platinum Select, Barclaycard American Airlines Aviator, and the Chase British Airways Visa Signature Card, you earn 1 mile or point per $1 spent on regular purchases that are NOT in a bonus category.
+Because with American Airlines and British Airways co-branded cards, like the Citi AAdvantage Platinum Select World Elite Mastercard, Barclaycard American Airlines Aviator, and the Chase British Airways Visa Signature Card, you earn 1 mile or point per $1 spent on regular purchases that are NOT in a bonus category.
 And they all have the same $95 annual fee as the AMEX Starwood cards.

 Great Ways to Use Starwood Points for Flights